[nb: Klik hier voor meer toepasselijke poëzie. Condoleancekaarten met rake

 Dainty features, elegant bearing grace all the marriage chamber:

-Mothlike eyebrows and lustruous eyes that dart out gleams of brightness,
+Mothlike eyebrows and lustrous eyes that dart out gleams of brightness,

-Delicate colouring, soft roud flesh, flashing seductive glances.
+Delicate colouring, soft round flesh, flashing seductive glances.

 In your garden pavilion, by the long bed-curtains, they wait your royal pleasure: